AngG17/kickstarter-analysis/README.md

 While creating the formulas for outcomes based on goal, I ran into some trouble trying to figure out where the second part of the less than argument was in relation to the rest of the formula.
 I was unsure if it made a difference.
 The formula I wrote gave me the results I was looking for, so I copied the formula and changed the numbers for the goals in each cell instead of writing it new each time to minimize the risk of making a mistake.

 ## Results
+Louise should continue to campaign in the month of May.
+Louise should avoid campaigns in December as that is the only month where the number of failed and canceled campaigns combined were greater than the number of successful campaigns.

+Goals should not be set for $45,000 or greater.

+Some limitations of this dataset include not knowing how many people were approached for a donation and refused.
+Who are the people that didn't donate?
+Could you approach them differently or with a different parent or sub category and they would be more inclined to donate?
+Are the same people donating all the time?
+How are people being asked for donations?
+Email?
+Telephone calls?
+Mailers?
+Analyzing what way people prefer to be approached could be beneficial.

+A graph that compares the months of a successful campaign to whether the goal was reached or not would help determine which months you should attempt campaigns with a higher goal and which months you should campaign for projects that have a lower goal.